woguan/Legend-Wings/README.md

 - <b>*Best experience with iPhone 7 Plus. </b>

 <b>Important Message: </b>
-[07/06/2017]:
+<p>[07/06/2017]:</p>
-         - Today will have no update since I will have an interview tomorrow <p>
+         - Today will have no update since I will have an interview tomorrow
-         - Next update will change to new IDE <b>Xcode Beta 9</b>, but version will be still 10.3 <p>
+         - Next update will change to new IDE <b>Xcode Beta 9</b>, but iOS version will stay 10.3
          - The next update will have a "better" look for the upgrade scene.
-I have reworked the sprites. <p>
+I have reworked the sprites.

 ## TODO list:
   - [✔️] Add new bullets for characters: